innerr/ticat/README.md

 ```

 Run benchmark with a larger dataset,
-use step-by-step, it will ask for confirming on each step:
+here we use step-by-step, it will ask for confirming on each step:
-(both could save as default by `env.save`)
+(both could persist to env by `env.save`)
 ```
 $> ticat {bench.scale=10} dbg.step.on : bench
 ```

 ## Assamble pieces to powerful flows

+### Call another command

 There is another command `dev.bench` in the previous search result:
 ```
 ...